Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr. Nguyen The Son - Deputy Director of the Department of General Education (Ministry of Education and Training).
 Photo: VD

-According to Mr. Khue, these figures show the urgent need for smart digital education tools and platforms.
+According to Mr. Khue, these figures demonstrate the urgent need for smart digital education tools and platforms.
 Teachers and students are proactively seeking technological solutions to innovate teaching and learning methods, moving beyond the traditional chalk and blackboard model.

 9d76de17665de903b04c.jpg

 Delegates visit the exhibition area.
-Photo: TL
+Photo: Provided.

-Creative tools will help teachers change their role from technology consumers to digital learning material creators," Mr. Khue emphasized.
+"Creative tools will help teachers shift their role from technology consumers to creators of digital learning materials," Mr. Khue emphasized.

 Source: https://giaoducthoidai.vn/tang-toc-chuyen-doi-so-trong-giao-duc-post759195.html